 Mr. Kaplan began his activity in class action cases when he was appointed to be the attorney for the inmate population of the Arkansas prison system, where the court ultimately declared the entire prison system unconstitutional.
 Mr. Kaplan appeared before the United States Supreme Court in his capacity as attorney for the inmates in the case of Finney v.
 Hutto, which resulted in a declaration establishing the constitutionality of 42 U.S.C. § 1988, the civil rights attorney fee act.
 Mr. Kaplan was also lead counsel on behalf of the University of Arkansas and its Board of Trustees in a challenge by the terminated head basketball coach in the matter of Richardson v.
 Sugg et al. He has throughout the years represented local, regional, and national companies on matters involving employment discrimination cases, non-competition agreements, and stock purchase agreements.
 In addition to his extensive trial work, Mr. Kaplan has successfully argued many cases before the United States Circuit Court of Appeals for the Eighth Circuit and the Arkansas Supreme Court.
 Mr. Kaplan received an A.B. degree from Harvard University and an LL.B. degree from the University of Michigan.

-Mr. Kaplan is listed in Best Lawyers in America under Appellate Law, Bet-the-Company Litigation, Commercial Litigation, First Amendment Law and Labor and Employment Law; in Chambers USA as a "Senior Statesperson" in the fields of General Commercial Litigation and Labor & Employment Law; and in Mid-South Super Lawyers in the areas of Employment and Labor Law and Business/Corporate Law.
+Mr. Kaplan has been listed in Best Lawyers in America under multiple practice areas since the list was first published in 1983.
+He has been named in Chambers USA as a "Senior Statesperson" in the fields of General Commercial Litigation and Labor & Employment Law and in Mid-South Super Lawyers in the areas of Employment and Labor Law and Business/Corporate Law.